 When we have symptoms of illness this is typically the body’s alarm signal telling us, that a restored balance and elimination of what is causing the blockages of flow within us is required.

-This is where our mind and body come in since they are inextricably intertwined.
+This is where our mind and body come in since they are inextricably linked.
 The cells in our body are constantly reacting and changing through our thoughts and actions.
 The connection is so powerful, every time we have a thought a cascade of chemical reactions in our brain and body lead to positive or negative outcomes.
 Our cells are constantly being evoked or suppressed as a result.
-Though this can in certain cases lead to illness, the mind body connection cannot be blamed as the source to all illness created within the body.

 The human body is incredibly complex, and certain genetic predisposing factors as well as happenings on a physical level can be dictating of illness.
 We do through mind body healing have the ability however to in certain cases, delay, prevent or ease symptoms of illness.